emlab-solutions/pyemaps/docs/index.md

 * **Errors**: Error handling for __pyemaps__, capturing errors and making actionable and trackable error messages.

-See sample code and latest [release notes](https://emlab-solutions.github.io/pyemaps/#release-notes) for details.

 __pyemaps__ is based on the proprietary Fortran applications released as backend of [cloudEMAPS2.0](https://emaps.emlabsolutions.com).

-Check [EMlab Solution, Inc.](https://www.emlabsolutions.com) for updates and releases.
+Check [pyemaps release notes](https://emlab-solutions.github.io/pyemaps/#release-notes) for updates and releases.
 We welcome comments and suggestions from our user community.
 For reporting any issues and requesting pyemaps improvements, or sharing scripts using __pyemaps__, please go to [our support page](https://www.emlabsolutions.com/contact/).

 If you benefit from __pyemaps__ in your microscopy and crystallography research and education and would like to donate, go to [PayPal](https://www.paypal.com/paypalme/pyemaps22).
 Your generous donations are greatly appreciated and will keep us in the business of providing free software to the communities.